← Home

 I try to stay as close to a “pure” Convict Conditioning system as possible but I have had to adapt the system to my circumstances.
 The first adaption is performing the exercises in a circuit.
 I like to perform the exercises as a circuit as it gives me some mild cardiovascular benefits and means my workouts are a bit shorter as well.
 The trade-off is that I get to put less into each exercise as I am still mildly tired from the exercise immediately preceding it.
 I’m fine with this and I enjoy the circuit approach.

 Secondly, I have artificially halted my progress on “Full Push-ups”.
 I developed shoulder pain from performing “Close Push-ups” for years without training any Pull-ups for two years.
-I went back to peforming “Full Push-ups” and have artificially halted my progress here while my Pull-ups catch up.
+I went back to performing “Full Push-ups” and have artificially halted my progress here while my Pull-ups catch up.
 My shoulder pain disappeared as I became stronger in Pull-ups.

 Thirdly, I found Step 7 of the Squat series — “Uneven Squats” — disproportionately difficult.
 From reading in strength forums I gather that this is a common critique of the Convict Conditioning plan.
 I had milked “Close Squats” for all they were giving me, so I decided to borrow an exercise from another system to get some progression in.
-I wrap a towel around a vertical pole e.g. a lampost and use this as a balance aid while I squat on one leg in a “Pistol” movement.
+I wrap a towel around a vertical pole e.g. a lamppost and use this as a balance aid while I squat on one leg in a “Pistol” movement.
 I call these “Towel-assisted Pistols”.

 Lastly, I do not have a pull-up bar setup that is suitable for performing Stage 3 of the pull-up series; “Jackknife Pulls”.
 I use graded assistance bands instead.
 I have struggled to make serious progress with pull-ups and have suffered a number of setbacks with this movement series.
 Whereas most of my exercises don’t suffer much when my training is disrupted due to illness or schedule changes, I always seem to lose a disproportionate amount strength and reps on pull-ups if I miss even a single session.
 I ended up not training vertical Pull-ups between late 2018 and mid 2022 due to not being able to have a pull-up bar at my home at the time, and not having suitable equipment at the park I was using to train outdoors.